 Tetracyclines are not suitable for women who are pregnant (or trying to get pregnant) or breastfeeding.
 In these cases, doctors may prescribe an antibiotic called erythromycin.

 It works by effectively killing the bacteria called Propionibacterium acnes that colonises the skin, causing acne.
-Aczone works in a similar way to antibiotic treatments for acne.
+Aczone works in a similar way to antibiotic medicine for acne.

-Aczone can cause the skin to become dry or red, or to peel.
+This kind of prescription acne medication can cause the skin to become dry and red, or to peel.
 It can also make the skin appear oilier.
-If you’re using Aczone alongside acne creams that contain benzoyl peroxide, then beware that using the two together can cause the skin to become temporarily stained a yellow, orange or brown colour.
+If you're using Aczone alongside acne creams that contain benzoyl peroxide, then beware that using the two together can cause the skin to become temporarily stained a yellow, orange or brown colour.